Community groups from across Brighton and Hove receive a further boost thanks to the Pride Social Impact Fund.

 From Whitehawk in the east to Portslade in the west, a record number of groups and organisations across the city were awarded Socila impact Fund (SIF) granst in 2016.

 Tim Ridgway, who chairs the Pride Social Impact Fund board, said: “We are grateful to all those who applied for the fund this year, as well as the panel for giving up their time to award the sums.
 There was a huge amount of diversity in the bids and the panel has tried very hard to make sure that every community and area of the city benefits in some way.
 “We know that in these difficult uncertain times, this money will make all the difference to some of the amazing groups and organisations doing great things in our beautiful city.”

 Bids were considered by a panel made up of representatives from The Argus, BBC Sussex, Juice 107.2, Brighton and Hove Independent, Gscene, Brighton and Hove News and Latest TV.

-The Pride Social Impact Fund is in its second year and aims to support those groups or organisations which need a little helping hand in making a difference in their community.
+The Pride Social Impact Fund is now in its third year and aims to support those groups or organisations which need a little helping hand in making a difference in their community.
 The applications do not have to be LGBT+ related; they don’t even have to directly linked to Pride (although applicants directly impacted will be favoured).
 However big or small, the only criteria is that it will brighten up people’s lives by the time Pride comes round again next year.